AxoLabs/BEE2-Axos-Packages/docs/CONTRIBUTING.md

 ### Test bugs in the latest version.
 Please, when reporting a bug, make sure to test it in the latest *supported* version of BEEMod, and make sure you are using the latest version of the packages.
 I will not help you if either is outdated, as your problem may have been fixed in a newer release.

+## Basically, use common sense and don't be annoying.